rzbz/Dear-ReGui/README.md

 ImGUI for Roblox that **doesn't need a RenderStep connection.** \
 Perfect for beginners and **performance**.

-If you would like to customization the UI further, you can find the prefabs [here](https://create.roblox.com/store/asset/18364667141/Depso-ImGui)
+If you would like to customization the UI further, you can find the prefabs [here](https://create.roblox.com/store/asset/18364667141/Depso-ImGui) \
+The demonstration window can be found [here](/Demo%20window.lua)

 ### Notices
 **This UI library is in BETA and you WILL experience problems**